ahijevyc/machine-learning/README.md

-                        testing set start (default: 20201202T12) --suite SUITE         name for suite of training features (default: default) --twin TWIN           time window in hours (default: 2) --fits FITS [FITS ...]
+                        testing set start (default: 20201202T12) --suite SUITE         name for suite of training features (default: default) --twin TWIN           time window in hours (default: 2)
-                        work on specific fit(s) so you can run many in parallel (default: None) --folds FOLDS [FOLDS ...]
-                        work on specific fold(s) so you can run many in parallel (default: None) --seed SEED           random number seed for reproducability (default: None)
 ```

 ## Test Dense Neural Network